smcallister594/scotscottmca/_posts/2023-01-05-Project-Clippy.md

 ![image](https://github.com/smcallister594/scotscottmca/blob/main/assets/img/project-clippy/breath.gif?raw=true){: .align-center}

-I tried to dive head first into MVVM and WPF by migrating what I had done already in winforms and after about a week of firefighting I deleted all the code I'd written and start from scratch and here we are, MEMPO is now v1.1.0.0 and looks a dam sight better than its first itteration
+I tried to dive head first into MVVM and WPF by migrating what I had done already in winforms and after about a week of firefighting I deleted all the code I'd written and start from scratch and here we are, MEMPO is now v1.1.0.0 and looks a dam sight better than its first iteration

 ![image](https://github.com/smcallister594/scotscottmca/blob/main/assets/img/project-clippy/clippy.gif?raw=true){: .align-center}